 Wait for some minutes before checking the temperature again.
 If the chicken thigh is ready by then, you can serve it right away.

-Can undercooked chicken thigh make you sick?
+Can undercooked chicken thighs make you sick?

 The answer is yes.
 Undercooked chicken thigh contains two main types of bacteria: Campylobacter and Salmonella.